 Only 30 minutes by hydrofoil off the West coast of Sicily the wild and rugged butterfly-shaped Favignana island is a beloved summer destination between foreign sunseekers and local holidaymakers.

 Part of the Egadian archipelago, Favignana is the biggest out of the three main islands and is the most popular choice for a day trip from the coastal town of Trapani.
-The two smaller islands Levanzo and Marretimo are also equally stunning but a little bit more off-the-beaten path and usually chosen either as part of a guided tour or included in several days’ stay on the route of the Egadi Islands.
+The two smaller islands Levanzo and Marretimo are also equally stunning but a little bit more off-the-beaten path and are usually chosen either as part of a guided tour or included in several days’ stay on the route of the Egadi Islands.

 If you only have one day to devote to the Egadian islands, I would recommend visiting Favignana.